ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/varnish.md

 ## Memory Limit

 ## Pipe timeout
+pipe_timeout is set to 60 seconds by default.
+This can cause time out issues when running exports in the Magento admin interface.
+You can increase this by adding the option:

+-p pipe_timeout=600

+Within the DAEMON_OPTS sections in the file /etc/varnish/varnish.params.
+You need to restart Varnish for this setting to take affect.

 ## SSL Termination
 Varnish does not support SSL-encrypted traffic, therefore we use Nginx for SSL termination.